Code-Institute-Submissions/trigg4tables/README.md

 1. **Viewport Width** Using the [Bootstrap](https://getbootstrap.com/docs/4.3/layout/grid/) grid system, the percentage of viewport width used to display content varies from 100% on small and medium screens to 83% (10 Bootstrap columns) on large screens.

-2. **Viewport Height** CSS percentage of viewport height classes are used to ensure site fills screen, regardless of screen size.
+2. **Viewport Height** CSS percentage of viewport height classes are used to ensure site fills screen, regardless of screen size and limits scrolling.

 3. **Element Width & Position** The [Bootstrap](https://getbootstrap.com/docs/4.3/layout/grid/) grid system is also used to change the width and position of elements on small, medium and large screens to better display content.
-CSS backgrounds…

-4. **Display** Using [Bootstrap](https://getbootstrap.com/docs/4.3/utilities/display/) display classes together with [jQuery]( https://api.jquery.com/show/) hide and show methods:
+4. **Display** Using [Bootstrap](https://getbootstrap.com/docs/4.3/utilities/display/) display classes together with [jQuery]( https://api.jquery.com/show/) hide and show methods allow elements, rows and columns to appear and disappear on this single page website.

 5. **Video** [Bootstrap](https://getbootstrap.com/docs/4.3/utilities/embed/#about) utility of embed-responsive is used to make the embedded iframe responsive.

-6. **Margins & Padding** [Bootstrap](https://getbootstrap.com/docs/4.3/utilities/spacing/) spacing utilities are used throughout this website to vary margins and padding by breakpoints.
+6. **Margins & Padding** [Bootstrap](https://getbootstrap.com/docs/4.3/utilities/spacing/) spacing utilities are used to vary margins and padding by breakpoints.

 7. **Font Size** Media queries are used to change font sizes depending on screen size.